 Is the Cervantes Birthplace Museum worth visiting?

-How long does it take to visit the museum?
+How long does it take to visit the Cervantes Birthplace Museum?

-Is the Cervantes Birthplace Museum free?
+Is admission to the Cervantes Birthplace Museum free?

 What can you see inside the Cervantes Birthplace Museum?